Princess Names (With Meanings and Popularity)

 The princess names for girls here are those chosen by royal families around the world over the past decade or so.
 Your idea of princess names can be expanded to include those used over past generations—Anne and Elizabeth and even Diana, say— and to extend to fictional princesses such as Ariel and Aurora.

 Many of the real little princesses have three or four middle names, some of which are also included on this list.
-For more, check out our list of royal baby names.
+These princess names are ordered by their current popularity on Nameberry.

 Origin:French and English variation of Heloise

 Description:Along with many other names with the El- beginning and featuring the L sound in any place, Eloise is newly chic.
 Eloise reentered the US Top 1000 girl names in 2009 after a 50 year nap and broke into the Top 100 in 2022.
 And she shows no signs of slowing down.

 Description:Alice is a classic literary name that's both strong and sweet, which got a big bounce via Tina Fey's choice of the name for her daughter.
 Alice has experienced a recent surge in popularity along with other girl names starting with A.

 Description:Josephine, with its large measure of class and character and a gently offbeat quality, has been on a gentle uphill climb in the US for over 30 years, now ranking in the Top 100.
 With an intriguing number of vivacious nicknames, from Jo to Josie to Fifi to Posy, Josephine is a Nameberry favorite.

 Description:Charlotte, the name of the young Princess of Cambridge, is the latest classic name to join Sophia, Emma, Olivia, and Isabella at the top of the popularity list.
 It is now among the most popular girl names in many English-speaking and European countries.